-Durga Puja Samiti in Mela Ground exhibits the fierce images of Mother- Durga during the four days of Navratri.
+Mela Ground Durga Puja Samiti exhibits the fierce images of Goddess Durga during the four days of Durga Puja.
 This striking pandal is positioned in CR Park and thus referred to as one of the famous refined Puja Pandals in Delhi NCR.
 This Pandal not only unveils the beauteous images of the divinity but stands as the cultural gully for the visitors.

-The perfectly designed pandal of divine goddess- Durga at Mela Ground, CR Park is a must attend occasion for the avid followers of Mother- Goddess as well as for the ardent zealots of Bengali tradition.
+The perfectly designed pandal of a divine goddess- Durga at Mela Ground, CR Park is a must-attend occasion for the avid followers of Mother- Goddess as well as for the ardent zealots of Bengali tradition.
 This pandal is also said to preserve the optimistic legacy of the typical Bong Durga Pujo.

 Durga Pandal fixes at Kashmiri Gate each year since 1910.
-Being the oldest Durga Pandal, this is well-known as Kashmiri Gate Durga Puja Samiti in Delhi.
-The idols of Goddess Durga are organised in ancient aesthetic pattern.
+This is the oldest Durga Pandal in Delhi and organized by Kashmiri Gate Durga Puja Samiti.
+The idols of Goddess Durga are organised in an ancient aesthetic pattern.
 Thus the entire architecture of each pandal is of typical antediluvian style which is termed as- Daaker Saaj.
 Daaker Saaj idols are one framed- effigies crumpled in silver and golden fabrics.

 Meanwhile, this Samiti also celebrates its birth-anniversary inside the Pandal area.
-There pandals have distinct figurines of the savage personification of Goddess Durga, therefore it is also famed as the most visited pandals in Delhi (NCR) throughout the reglious Carnival.
+Their pandals have distinct figurines of the savage personification of Goddess Durga, therefore it is also famed as the most visited pandals in Delhi (NCR) throughout the religious Carnival.

 With the name suggests, the Durga Puja Pandals maintained by co-operation in Co-operative Ground Durga Puja Samiti witnesses the most astonishing embodiments of Mother- Durga.
 This Durga Puja Samiti is the first one which has settled the idea of solemnizing the Durga Puja in Delhi in 1976.
 Also, crowned with an award of ‘Durga Devi Namustute Award’ by Times of India’s many times.